-Upon approval of the FMP, states would be required to obtain prior approval from the Management Board for any changes to their management program for which a compliance requirement is in effect.
-Changes to non-compliance measures would be required to be reported to the Management Board but may be implemented without prior Management Board approval.
-A state would be able to request permission to implement an alternative to any mandatory compliance measure only if that state could show to the Management Board's satisfaction that its alternative proposal would have the same conservation value as the measures contained in this FMP or subsequent amendments or addenda.
-States submitting alternative proposals would be required to demonstrate that the proposed action will not contribute to overfishing of the resource.
-All changes in state plans would be required to be submitted in writing to the Management Board either as part of the annual FMP Review process or in the Annual Compliance Reports.
+States shall obtain prior approval from the Management Board for any changes to their management program for which a compliance requirement is in effect.
+Changes to non-compliance measures shall be reported to the Management Board but may be implemented without prior Management Board approval.
+A state may request permission to implement an alternative to any mandatory compliance measure only if that state can show to the Management Board's satisfaction that its alternative proposal would have the same conservation value as the measures contained in this FMP or subsequent amendments or addenda.
+States submitting alternative proposals shall demonstrate that the proposed action will not contribute to overfishing of the resource.
+All changes in state plans shall be submitted in writing to the Management Board either as part of the annual FMP Review process or in the Annual Compliance Reports.